 But “the village” is gone friends.

-Where are the neighbors and friends who stopped in for coffee, and you didn’t feel required to clean the house from top to bottom or rent a bouncy castle for the kids?
+Where are the neighbors and friends who stopped in for coffee – just because?
+When you happily answered the door and didn’t feel required to clean the house from top to bottom first?

 A coffee break or a visit with another adult is of course a pleasant diversion.
 But it also lets a Mom know that someone is paying attention, someone cares.